CazaBobos/MERN-App/README.md

 **Examples:** \
 **PUT -> http://localhost:9999/api/tasks/6206f411229a98f23a84369c** will update the IDd task, \
-**POST -> http://localhost:9999/api/tasks/** will create a new task, \
-both work, provided the request body is built properly.
+**POST -> http://localhost:9999/api/tasks/** will create a new task.
+Both work provided the request body is built properly.

 ## Tech Stack